 What does it cost compared to Linktree?

-Linktree Pro: $5/month, Beacons: $10, Stan Store: $29.
-Shopyai is included in the plan — and instead of a link list you get a real shop with Stripe, Auto-Post and live chat.
+Linktree Pro: $15/month, Beacons: $10, Stan Store: $29 (all as of 2026-05).
+Shopyai is included in the plan — and instead of a link list you get a real shop with order management, Auto-Post and 24/7 live chat in 5 languages.

 Does it work if I only sell one-of-a-kind pieces?